ucsb-cs56/ucsb-cs56.github.io/_topics/maven_convert_ant_to_maven.md

       mv src/* src/main/java
       ```

-      You'll get a message that src/main/java can't be moved into itself, which is normal.
+      You'll get a message that src/main/java can't be moved into itself, which is normal, e.g.

+      ```
+      mv: rename src/main to src/main/java/main: Invalid argument
+      ```

+      But the rest of the files should be moved ok, and then the `edu/ucsb/cs56...` tree should be under `src/main/java`.

 2. If you have a directory with resources, put those files in `src/main/resources`